 FYI: traveling to Pakistan is not like traveling to Paris or Bali

 Solo female travel is “in” right now.
 Girls have been traveling by themselves all over the world for decades, but these days every other travel blog and #wanderlust Instagram account is singing the praises of solo female travel.
-It’s cool… but it can be misleading.
+It’s cool… but can be misleading.

 They gush about how you’ll never be alone if you don’t want to, how you can always buddy up with other travelers when necessary.
 The countries they visit have plenty of tourist infrastructure.

 Pakistan is none of those things.
-Sorry, girls, but Pakistan is not the next step after your month of solo backpacking in Bali.
+Sorry, girls, but Pakistan is not the next step after your month of backpacking in Bali.

-So get to the point.
+Get to the point.
 Should I travel to Pakistan if I’m a [solo] female?